Command Line Interface

 processes

-: the processes source code, includes one folder by each process with process files.README.md
+: Processes' source code, with one folder per process, containing process files.README.md

 orindex.py

-: the process source code in JavaScript or Python.parametersSchema.json
+: Process source code in JavaScript or Python.parametersSchema.json

-: This is a sample input file dynamically generated.
-It will be used as default input file in local executions, but you may provide another one.
-Read more about run --parameters .
+: Sample input file dynamically generated.
+It will be used as default input file in local executions, but you may provide another one.versions

 credentials

-: includes one file by each one of the team credentials.
-The credentials sensitive information won't be filled, so if you want to test some local execution, you must fill the values.modules
+: Includes one file per team credential.
+Sensitive information won't be filled, so for local execution testing, you must fill the values.modules

-: Includes all team variables in env file format (KEY=VALUE)..gitignore
+: Includes all team variables in .env file format (KEY=VALUE).datastore.json

 : Auto generated gitignore file.
-It will be used in case you create a git repo for this directory to ignore the sensitive resources (credentials and variables.env)..yepcode.json
+It will be used if you create a git repo for this directory to ignore sensitive resources (credentials and variables .env)..yepcode.json

 : YepCode workspace metadata file.

-The credentials sensitive information and sensitive variables won't be filled, so if you want to test some local execution, you must fill the values.
+Sensitive credentials and variables won't be filled, so for local execution testing, you must fill the values.

 .yepcode.json

-file is a JSON file that contains the workspace metadata and it's not meant to be edited by the user.
+is a JSON file containing workspace metadata and is not meant to be edited by the user.

 Execute processes locally